petersmagnusson/base62/README.md

 This is because, curiously, 43xlog2(62) is 256.03, an inefficiency of only 1/8000, whereas 43xlog2(64) is 258.00, an inefficiency of 1/64, allowing b62 to "catch up".

-Hence the decault chunking of 32 bytes.
+Hence the default chunking of 32 bytes.
 This dramatically improves performance compared to larger chunks, with minimal impact on quality.
 In fact you would need to go to chunk sizes well above 512 bytes to see much difference.
 Conversely, smaller chunks lead to significantly worse encoding.